 If you want to build muscle mass, few exercises outweigh the deadlift.
 You can improve your stability and work supplementary muscles, which are not activated if you use isolation exercises on a machine.
 This is in addition to improving your grip strength, that is, the ability of your hands (and forearms) to hold weight.

-In general, the weak link for many people who perform deadlifts is hands.
+In general, the weak link for many people who perform deadlifts is handed.
 Some use bands around the wrists to help hold the weight, but I do not recommend it except sporadically when you are, for example, trying to break a personal record.

 Despite what many people think, deadlifting helps correct back problems as it develops all your muscles, thus protecting the spine.
 While the focus of this exercise is to increase strength and muscle, the release of hormones and the effect on your cardiovascular system also make it a good workout to burn fat.
 It is one of the exercises with more applicability in real life.